-U P D A T E FEBRUARY 2014 -- The NZ6Q Team would like to thank all who worked us from in last year's California QSO Party ("CQP").
-The NZ6Q Team is hard at work preparing for our 7th YEAR operating together.
-Join Us this year in Mariposa County on October 4th & 5th, 2014 for the 49th running of the CQP - We will especially be looking for east coast stations on 80M to finish up 5-Band WAS- It's time again for the greatest State QSO party of the year http://www.cqp.org/
+U P D A T E CQP 2014 - The NZ6Q CQP Team is also preparing for our 7th YEAR operating together.
+Join Us this year in Merced County & Mariposa County (as N6TCE) on October 4th & 5th, 2014 for the 49th running of the CQP - We will especially be looking for east coast stations on 80M to finish up 5-Band WAS- It's time for the greatest State QSO party of the year .... http://www.cqp.org/

 73, John NZ6Q

 I was born and raised in California and first licensed in 1974 as WN6IQZ.
 Credit (My YL says "blame") goes to Lloyd Bumpus N6EL (now SK) for getting me into ham radio at age 12.
 I first watched him carry on a CW conversation with his twin brother (N5EL).
 After watching him work that Swan radio, I was hooked!
-CW has been one of my favorite modes ever since.
+CW has been one of my favorite modes ever since...
 I got my Novice License and built an HW-101 as my first "rig".
 Thanks to a lot of "elmering" from another great ham neighbor, Cliff Kurtz, N6ZU it actually worked.
 Sadly, Cliff N6ZU passed away July 1, 2014.
 He will be missed more than words can say...

-I upgraded to Advanced on a bet in 1975 and Extra (finally) in 1989.
+I upgraded to Extra in 1989.
 I kept the WA6IQZ call for nearly 35 years until I saw the NZ6Q call on the FCC's website and figured it to be a good blend of my own call and the two great hams that got me started.
-Now the "new" NZ6Q call opens a new chapter in my ham radio life - new club memberships, a new home and station and new opportunities - like my DX-pedition dream, serious contesting and much more.
+Now the "new" NZ6Q call opens a new chapter in my ham radio life - new club memberships, a new home and station and new opportunities - like my DX-pedition dream, more serious contesting efforts and more radio fun.
 I get a real taste of it every year activating "rare" counties with close friends in the California QSO Party.

 Communicating is my life's passion, and amateur radio continues as the catalist.
-I worked as a DJ in a local radio station when I was 16, then the youngest full-time E911 dispatcher hired by the Stockton Police Department at 18.
+My first 'real' job was as a DJ in a local radio station when I was 16, then the youngest full-time E911 dispatcher hired by the Stockton Police Department at 18.
 For the next 25 years, I would build, manage and train dispatchers in communication centers in California, Ohio, Kentucky, Florida and Georgia.
-Today I work as a Sales Engineer designing Ethernet Communication Services for mid-size and larger business customers.
+Today I work for Comcast as a Sales Engineer designing Ethernet Communication Services for mid-size and larger business customers.
 Check out my page on Linked-In for more work info.

-My YL and I spent the last 10 years caring for my mother during her long fight against Alzheimer's disease (www.alz.org)., While I still work and live in the home in which I grew up in California, we also have purchased a home near Atlanta to be again by our children & grandchildren - which now total 5 (as of December 28, 2013).
-Our belief is that we who were so well cared for when young, care for those we love the most when old.
-Life bringing you full-circle.
-While there have been challenges, the last 10 years have been quite an adventure.
+My YL and I spent the last 10 years caring for my mother during her long fight against Alzheimer's disease (www.alz.org)., While I still work and live in the home in which I grew up in California, we also have purchased a home near Atlanta to be again by our children & grandchildren - which now total 5 1/2 - Grandchild #6 (a boy) is due to arrive on my birthday in November 2014.

 Homebrew N6GTO 30 - 10 Meter Wire Yagi @ CQP Site 2012

-Even after 9 children and now (January 2014) three grandsons and two grand daughters and a 4th grandson on the way, I still find time for this GREAT HOBBY!
+Even after 9 children and now (August 2014) three grandsons, two grand daughters and a 4th grandson on the way, I still find time for this GREAT HOBBY!

-The NZ6Q Georgia station will be housed on the lower level of our home with almost 800 sq feet of "shack", four operating positions, and eventually two towers.
-Hygain vertical on 80 - 10, a full size 160 meter delta loop at 80 ft and multi-band yagi's at 50ft on 40 - 10.
+The NZ6Q Georgia station will be housed on the lower level of our home with almost 800 sq feet of "shack".
+There will be four operating positions, and eventually two towers.
+Hygain vertical on 80 - 10, a full size 160 meter delta loop at 100 ft and multi-band yagi's at 50ft on 40 - 10.
 After visiting the W7RN station, Amplifiers and QRO for each band is a must!